Is Cloud Based Access Control Right for Your Business?

 One of the most significant advantages of an on-premise system is that it doesn’t need an internet connection to work.
 Your access control will continue to function perfectly even if your internet service goes down.
 This ensures that your building remains secure and accessible to authorized personnel at all times, without interruption.
 This independence also adds another layer of protection, as your sensitive access data isn’t traveling over the internet.
 By keeping everything on your local network, you reduce exposure to online threats and maintain a stable, reliable security posture, no matter what’s happening with your internet provider.

-The Cons of On-Premise Access Control
+The Challenges of On-Premise Systems

 While on-premise access control gives you direct oversight, it’s important to look at the full picture.
 This traditional approach comes with some significant drawbacks in terms of cost, scalability, and maintenance that might not be obvious from the start.
 For many Atlanta businesses, these challenges can outweigh the benefits of having everything on-site.
 Understanding these potential hurdles is key to deciding if an on-premise system truly fits your needs or if a more modern solution is a better match for your goals.
 Let’s walk through the main disadvantages you should consider.